 I actually had to leave the movie cinema halfway through the movie because I just couldn’t handle this numb sensation that was in my body and my face.

 And it was almost like sitting there in the cinema was making it worse because I couldn’t move my body when I wanted to.
 I couldn’t feel the blood flow, I couldn’t make myself feel sensations when I wanted to and it just kind of felt like this numbness was going to overwhelm me and suffocate me and maybe paralyze all of my body.
+I was also feeling zapping sensations throughout my body, like electric shocks.
+Chest and neck zaps like crazy.

 That was just how I felt at the time.
 It really, really was that bad.